openedx/edx-documentation/en_us/install_operations/source/platform_releases/birch.rst

  :depth: 1

 .. note::
-  EdX no longer supports the Birch release.
+  edX no longer supports the Birch release.

 ******************************
 What's Included in Birch